16 Writing Quiz and Exam Questions

 • Use grading rubrics to inform the students of the grading criteria.

-The number of questions depends on the difficulty and type of your questions as well as the time limit (if applicable).
+The number of questions depends on the difficulty, type of your questions, and time limit (if applicable).

-For instance, you can allow 1-2 minutes per question for True/False and multiple choice or fill in the blanks.
-Short answer questions 2-3 minutes per question and numerical questions should be based on how long it would take a student (not you) to complete.
-Essay questions can range from 10-45 minutes depending on if it is a short essay or long and the amount of detail you are looking for.
+For instance, you can allow 1-2 minutes per question for True/False and multiple choice or fill-in-the-blanks.
+Short answer questions 2-3 minutes per question, and numerical questions should be based on how long it would take a student (not you) to complete.
+Essay questions can range from 10-45 minutes, depending on whether it is a short essay or long and the amount of detail you are looking for.

-• Time yourself reading the questions and answers to get a minimum time then add the answer time to the minimin to get an idea of how long it will take.
+• Time yourself reading the questions and answers to get a minimum time, then add the answer time to the minimum to get an idea of how long it will take.

-• Ask a TA/GA or colleague to take the test and time it and adjust the time if they are subject matter experts.
+• Ask a TA/GA or colleague to take the test, time it, and adjust the time if they are subject matter experts.

-• If you create a test for an in-class session that matches your online session, give the students the same time they would need to complete the test and the in-class students receive.
+• If you create a test for an in-class session that matches your online session, give the students the same time to complete the test and the in-class students receive.

 References and Resources: